PhilippGronotte/DalgoProjekt1/README.md

 ![Textboxes](http://i1295.photobucket.com/albums/b635/Phoenix_Granite/explanation5_zpse173f0e7.jpg)

-On the right side is a short oversight placed.
-You can find the actual date as well as the maximum and the minimum temperature in it.
+On the right side is a short oversight placed which shows the actual date as well as the maximum and the minimum temperature.

-At long last a short overview on the features:
+At long last, a short overview on the features:

 - 10 days weather forecast